Upcoming Exhibitions

 accompanied by Gerald Ross

-Millicent Young are evocative on all levels from their conception, to how they are made and how they are experienced.
+Millicent Young's sculptures are evocative on all levels from their conception, to how they are made and how they are experienced.
 Emotional, provocative, visceral, her pieces are spatial, to be only truly understood by interacting with them through their invitation to question and reflect.
 Her expansive talent of weaving, stitching and threading to nailing, casting and joining her pieces into art forms is a delight for wonder; to react, and ponder our human experience and our engagement with the world and our environment.
-Millicent's talent to fold memory and history into materiality is transformative.
+Young's talent to fold memory and history into materiality is transformative.
 In all of her sculptures, one senses the human hand that forms, touches and engages.

 A compendium of her work over 20 years exploring Alter Altars responded to the array of our agrarian spaces, coaxing a dialogue with her pieces and the historical barn structures, that in contrast to the paradigm of a neutral white box space, and perhaps bridging the time and space the buildings themselves have known.